xenharmonic-devs/sonic-weave/README.md

 ## Metric prefixes
 Frequency literals support [metric prefixes](https://en.wikipedia.org/wiki/Metric_prefix) e.g. `1.2 kHz` is the same as `1200 Hz`.

+## Numeric frequency flavor
+The space is mandatory in frequency literals like `123 hz` but there is a numeric *flavor* 'z' for quick input i.e. `123z`.

 ## Truth values
 Unlike Javascript the empty array `[]` is *falsy* similar to Python.